SCOPE OF THIS CHAPTER

 1. Opening an Adoption Case Record

-An Adoption Case Record (or family finding file for children outside of Oxfordshire) for a child should be opened by the Authorised Adoption Agency (AAA – child's placing agency) as soon as there is an adoption plan for the child i.e. once adoption has been identified as the permanence plan for the child at his or her Looked After Review or, where a child has been relinquished for adoption, as soon as the parent's request for adoption has been made.
+An Adoption Case Record (or family finding file for children outside of Oxfordshire) for a child should be opened by the Authorised Adoption Agency (AAA – child's placing agency) as soon as there is an adoption plan for the child i.e. once adoption has been identified as the permanence plan for the child at their Looked After Review or, where a child has been relinquished for adoption, as soon as the parent's request for adoption has been made.

 The child's existing electronic social care case record becomes part of the Adoption Case Record.
 All information in relation to the new identity or address of the child or any information whereby the child's pre and post-adoption identity could be linked by any worker other than Adoption Service workers will be part of the restricted record and will not be open to general view, This principle applies to information kept in whatever form - electronic, hard copy or microfilm

 1.2 Applicants to Adopt